eProsima/Fast-DDS-docs/docs/installation/sources/sources_windows.rst

 Windows installation from sources
 =================================

-In this page, we provide the instructions for installing both the :ref:`Fast DDS library <fastdds_lib_sl_>` and the :ref:`Fast DDS-Gen <fastddsgen_sl_>` generation tool from sources.
+In this page, we provide the instructions for installing both the :ref:`Fast DDS library <fastdds_lib_sl>` and the :ref:`Fast DDS-Gen <fastddsgen_sl>` generation tool from sources.

+.. _fastdds_lib_sw:

+Fast DDS library installation
+"""""""""""""""""""""""""""""

+In this section, we provide the instructions for installing *eProsima Fast DDS* in a Windows environment from sources.
 The following packages will be installed:

 * :code:`foonathan_memory_vendor`, an STL compatible C++ memory allocator `library <https://github.com/foonathan/memory>`_.